vgdpro/VGDEditorX/DataEditorX/readme_english.txt

 Instruction：mydiy.txt
 script
 pics
-↑ all of them in mydiy.zip，you can use it in expansions of ygopro with sound effect or release it.
+↑ all of them are in mydiy.zip，you can use it in expansions of ygopro with sound effect or release it.

 ★Database comparison